EclectickMedia/VimProjects/Readme.md

 optional arguments:
   -h, --help            show this help message and exit -p PATH, --path PATH  The path to output the vimrc to.
+Defaults to the current
+                        directory
   --types               Simply list the available vimrc types.
 ```